 - Share materials with your students before they get set up.
-Extempore has user guides, in both text and video formats for all aspects of using the app: from how to enroll in a class, to how to take an assessment, to the most Frequently Asked Questions, your students should be able to find an answer to any question they have, either before they get set up, or during the school year.
+Extempore has user guides, in both text and video formats for all aspects of using the app: from how to enroll in a class and respond to an assessment to the most Frequently Asked Questions, your students should be able to find an answer to any question they have, either before they get set up or during the school year.

 - Before you start assigning Extempore activities, consider doing a few practice runs.
 Simply create an assessment in your class with as many different parameters as possible: video, audio, with timers and without, etc… That will ensure that your students are correctly set up and that when the real assessments are created, they can successfully complete them.
 Here’s a few things to watch out for:

 - Are your students using a supported device with the right version?
 Generally speaking, if your students can use the most common apps on their phones or tablets (Facebook, Amazon, Twitter….) , they should be able to use Extempore without issues.
 If they are using a desktop or laptop computer, all they need to do is ensure they have a recent version of Chrome or Firefox and a camera and microphone.

 - Did your students allow Extempore to access the microphone?
 Here’s a handy guide of how to Allow Camera and Microphone Access to the Extempore App.